skimzor/SZ-CGB-L/README.md

 ![](images/pcb_back.JPEG)

 # Disclaimer
-You will need to transfer components from a working Game Boy Color for this PCB to work.
+You will need to transfer components from a Game Boy Color for this PCB to work.
 Please do not attempt this project if you are inexperienced in soldering; populating this PCB will require desoldering and micro-soldering surface mount components.
 You will also need to be able to read/understand the CGB schematics and be able to self-troubleshoot any issues.
 I do not take responsibility or accept blame for any damage to your Game Boy Color or for any failed attempts.

 **Note**: There are multiple revisions of the OEM CGB PCBs (CPU-01 through CPU-06).
 CGB-CPU revisions 01-05 have slight differences in passive components,  but they *should* be compatible with this PCB.  **CGB-CPU revision 06 is incompatible and cannot be used with this PCB.**